 The private range is available for any information you want to embed into a certificate that isn’t widely used already.
 It is completely unregulated, and its contents are expected to be different in every Puppet deployment.

-short names for any private extension OIDs you use.
-Note that this only enables the
+names for any private extension OIDs you use.
+Note that this enables only the short

 Puppet-specific registered IDs